Lofou – Agios Georgios – Sylikou – Kouka – Pera Pedi – Lofou.

 The road climbs once again – it can be a hard slog but, as before, there is the compensation of some stunning views in all directions, particularly southwards down towards the Akrotiri salt lakes and the coast.

-At 4 hour 30 minutes you should reach the top as the road levels out and opens up into the next valley, with Koilani ahead of you in the distance.
+At 4 hour 30 minutes you should reach the top of the climb as the road levels out and opens up into the next valley, with Koilani ahead of you in the distance.
 From now on the road follows the ridge-line between two valleys, eventually bending round and gradually down towards Lofou.

 You should arrive back in Lofou after about 5 hours 5 minutes walking.